 Irrational.
 Absolutely irrational, I thought to myself as I stood facing the back door, flashlight in my left hand and sack of garbage from the party in my right.
 The dumpster wasn't far away.
-It was only across my backyard and six feet down the alley towards my neighbor's house; it was less than thirty steps, round trip.
+It was only across my backyard and six feet down the alley towards my neighbor's house; it was maybe a hundred steps, round trip.
 I shouldn't be so afraid to take out the trash.

 But it's Dark outside.

 I had a flashlight, and the porch light would be on, though its light was only anemic.
 It would only light up the patio and the first third of my backyard.
 Still, it was something.